python/devguide/garbage_collector.rst

 Abstract
 --------

-The main garbage collector system of CPython is reference count.
+The main garbage collection algorithm used by CPython is reference counting.
 The basic idea is that CPython counts how many different places there are that have a reference to an object.
 Such a place could be another object, or a global (or static) C variable, or a local variable in some C function.
 When an object’s reference count becomes zero,